free-beer/squixtures/README.md

 would require that the library be extended to accommodate the specified database in the areas detailed above.

+The approach currently taken to this issue is to provide a database specific helper class.
+These helper classes provide three basic pieces of functionality.
+First they provide a class level function that takes a Hash of database connection configuration parameters and generates a connection URL from them.
+Second they provide before and after load functionality that is currently intended to be the location where referential integrity is deactivate on the appropriate table prior to the data load.
+There are currently two such classes defined in the library - PostgresHelper and SQLite3Helper.

 ## Contributing

 1. Fork it